Focus On Nursing: A High Demand, High Growth Job of the Future

 In an age when many people are seeking meaningful work, one strategy for attracting new talent is to highlight the social value of nursing and the wide variety of available career paths to candidates.

 “They should know that nursing is a wonderful profession,” says Dr. Knestrick, “that there are plenty of opportunities.
-There will always be sick people and they are always going to need somebody to provide hands-on care for them.”
+There will always be sick people and they are always going to need somebody to provide care for them.”

 2) Don’t overload nurses